danielabar/tailwind-css-pluralsight/README.md

 Solution is to use variant for different sizes.

-`xs` is smallest screen ize and is the default so there is no variant for it. xs === mobile phone.
+`xs` is smallest screen size and is the default so there is no variant for it. xs === mobile phone.

 Other screen sizes are: